Bridging people & communities

 Acquisition of Molslinjen and Torghatten

-EQT Infrastructure announced the acquisition of Molslinjen, Denmark’s largest passenger ferry operator, originally founded by DFDS in 1963, in December 2020.
-This was followed by the successful acquisition of Torghatten, Norway’s leading private transportation company with a heritage dating back to 1878, through a public offer.
+EQT Infrastructure acquired Molslinjen, Denmark’s largest passenger ferry operator, originally founded by DFDS in 1963, in December 2020.
+This was followed by the acquisition of Torghatten, Norway’s leading private transportation company with a heritage dating back to 1878, through a public offer.

-These strategic investments mark a significant step in EQT’s vision to build a pan-Nordic transport infrastructure network, strengthening connectivity and sustainable mobility across the region.
+These strategic investments marked a significant step in EQT’s vision to build a pan-Nordic transport infrastructure network, strengthening connectivity and sustainable mobility across the region.

 2022